RTBlanco/JobSeeker/README.md

 ## Modals

 Association
-	A user will have many jobs aka -> "one to many relation" .
+	A user will have many jobs aka -> "one to many relation".
+A job will have many interviews

 User :